Sreeyakrishna/spotify-playlist-segmentation/README.md

 # spotify-playlist-segmentation
-Clustering and similarity based analysis for spotofy playlist segmentation
+Clustering and similarity based analysis for spotify playlist segmentation